-“Chatbot” in the document refers to EBCBOT, Electbot or Barbados Polls depending on the specific platform integration.
+“Chatbot” in the document refers to EBCBOT, Electbot, Barbados Polls, Barbados Electoral depending on the specific platform integration and invocation.

 “We” and “Our” refer primarily to the Electoral & Boundaries Commission of Barbados, and Secondarily to Data Processing Department of Barbados.